Twinklebear/Twinklebear.github.io/_posts/2013-08-18-lesson-3-sdl-extension-libraries.md

 Tiling the Background
 -
 Since our tiles are much smaller now we'll need a lot more than 4 to cover the entire screen and typing their positions out by hand would be a real pain.
-Instead lets generate the tile draw positions to fill the screen by using some math!
+Instead let's generate the tile draw positions to fill the screen by using some math!

 We can determine how many tiles each row will need by dividing the `SCREEN_WIDTH` by the `TILE_SIZE`.
 To determine